tellaw/SunshineAdminBundle/Resources/Documentation/roles-configuration.md

 Sunshine roles management is based on Symfony roles.
 You should define roles withing your symfony application.
 Theses roles will then be available to restrict access to sunshine elements.

-## Access Restriction based on roles
+## Access Restriction based on roles and roles permissions

 ### Menu

-In the menu configuration, you can add a list of roles who can access to the link.
-Any person who doesn't have the role, may not be able to see the menu entry.

-Note : Default menu entries, generated for entities do not handle roles management.
+You may need to configure menu items to be available only for specific users based on their roles and/or permissions.
+You may achieve this by adding a security parameter for each menu item you want to control access to.
+See example below :

 Sample menu configuration :
 ```